 Leak Testing in the Pharma Industry: Why is it important?

 Pharmaceutical products can be extremely delicate and need to be kept sterile.
 It is important that packaging for pharmaceuticals is of the highest standards as the packaging does not only affect the brand, but faulty packaging can also become a health and safety issue.
 By including leak testing in pharma production and packaging, you can ensure that your products are reaching end consumers without spoilage, contamination, or deterioration.
-This article will explain why package seal integrity and leak testing are important in the pharmaceuticals industry, and why FlexPak TM is the best choice to ensure your product has a proper, airtight seal.
+This article will explain why package seal integrity and leak testing are important in the pharmaceuticals industry, and why FlexPak is the best choice to ensure your product has a proper, airtight seal.

 Flexible Testing Options Comply with Industry Regulations